vuejs/composition-api/README.md

 `reactive` uses `Vue.observable` underneath which will ***mutate*** the original object.

-> :bulb: In Vue 3, it will return an new proxy object.
+> :bulb: In Vue 3, it will return a new proxy object.

 </details>